FlintSH/FlintSH/README.md

 I'm a programmer from Pittsburgh, PA.
 I used to run game servers and did for over 10 years.
 I've been programming just as long.

 My current passion is AI, and I'm working on a browser extension that I hope will change the way we digest information on the web.
-It is coming soon, and you can learn more [here](https://avora.one).
+It's available now and you can learn more [here](https://avora.one).

 After Avora, I want double down and work on even more AI projects.
 I'm also interested in research and development of future AI models.